eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 - utest
 - itest

-#### gRPC Agent Connection forwards To Server messages to Ankaios Server
+#### gRPC Agent Connection forwards ToServer messages to Ankaios Server
 `swdd~grpc-agent-connection-forwards-commands-to-server~1`

 Status: approved

-When receiving To Server messages from the gRPC Client, the gRPC Agent Connection shall forward these messages to the Ankaios Server.
+When receiving ToServer messages from the gRPC Client, the gRPC Agent Connection shall forward these messages to the Ankaios Server.

 Comment:
 The gRPC Agent Connection must also convert the commands from protobuf in order to forward them to the Ankaios Server.